yeehaa123/presentation-moonconf/slides.md

 <!--

-And compare that to how it looks now.
+And compare that to how it looks now. <explain>

 This quote about the microkernel pattern equally applies to the architecture of the 'Oude Kerk':